groupvine/gv-doc/4-feed/4-feedViews.md

 JHJHJHicon-needed?**
 </span>
-to a menu of these additional email actions (these actions are also available from a live email’s “hamburger”
+to a menu of these additional email actions (these actions are also available from a live email’s "hamburger"
 <span class="todo">
 **JHJHJHicon-needed**
 </span>